ycfreeman/asyncReduxiOS/readme.md

 then open iosReduxAsync.xcodeproj in xcode

 ---
-js part is from https://github.com/reactjs/redux/tree/master/examples/async with minimal modifications
+js part is from https://github.com/reactjs/redux/tree/master/examples/async with only little modifications to index.js and webpack.config.js

 ---
 TODO: need to use true headless JSContext? performance test needed